 4.4 Illustrate the life-cycle management of an NDT

 When the MnS consumer submits a request to create an NDT, the MnS producer who provides the NDT may create an instance to fulfil or satisfy the specific scenarios.
-An NDT instance may include the following capabilities:
+NDT LCM may include the following capabilities:

 - Creation.